 Welfare & Child Protection

-Scottish Squash is fully committed to safeguarding the welfare of all participants within the sport of Squash.
-It recognises the responsibility to promote safe practice and to protect all, especially children and vulnerable adults, from harm, abuse and exploitation.
+Scottish Squash is fully committed to safeguarding, promoting and supporting the protection and wellbeing of all participants within the sport of squash.
+It recognises the responsibility to promote safe practice and to protect all, especially children, young people and vulnerable adults, from harm, abuse and exploitation.

 1. Protecting Children and Young People

-Scottish Squash have a Child Protection Policy which outlines our commitment to safeguarding and protecting Children and Young Adults.
-A copy of our policy, Child Wellbeing & Protection in Squash Guidance for Clubs, can be accessed here.
+Scottish Squash have a Child Protection Policy which outlines our commitment to safeguarding and protecting children and young people.
+A copy of our policy, as well as a further guidance document for staff and clubs, can be accessed here.

 Club & Organisations Responsibilities